Critical use of GenAI: Creation

 Ideas differ from artefacts in that they are insights that can give direction to a thought process or creative process.
 With artefact generation, the GenAI output, once critically assessed and properly revised, is the goal.
 When generating ideas, the GenAI output is often the start of something else.

-Of course, to critically assess the value of an idea, similar logic applies as was the case for artefacts.
+Now, to critically assess the value of an idea, similar logic applies as was the case for artefacts.
 You need to have a good notion of what makes an idea a good idea before you can evaluate it.
 This is done by problem identification (what is the purpose of the idea?), information gathering (what relevant knowledge is out there?) and sensemaking (which knowledge should be part of the idea?).
-However, it's already at the step of belief formation that students invoke GenAI, using the technology to brainstorm what should go between the broad knowledge they obtained and setting up a subsequent course of action.
+However, in the case of generating ideas it's already at the step of belief formation that students invoke GenAI, to brainstorm what should go between the broad knowledge they obtained and setting up a subsequent course of action.

 Importance of preparation